kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (functions) - not an optimized implementation, but I wanted to do something with slices.

 * methods - golang does not have objects, but it does have types.
 Types can be associated with primitives, structs, etc. If you add a type receiver argument in a function definition between the keyword func and the name of the function, you have now associated a type to a function.
 And that is golang's version of a method.